fbpx

 Independence with navigation is important, as well as basic bike mechanics.
 Nobody should ever come on a self guided bike tour with no prior knowledge of fixing a flat tire.
 Only on a guided tour can you expect help with a flat but even then, you should know this so that you can keep going without delay.

 On hiking tours, it is even more important to know how to orient with a map, as you will have fewer sign postings to rely upon.
-Hiking tours mostly follow GR routes which are marked trails, often paved, but are often in remote areas.
+Hiking tours mostly follow GR routes which are marked trails, sometimes paved, but are often in remote areas.
 Hikers need to be able to read maps much better than cyclists and be able to recognize symbols, path lines, and direction.
 Anyone uncomfortable with map orientation, and basic orienteering, or their own GPS with our routes pre-loaded, should not come on a hiking tour without someone who is familiar with these techniques.

 We are here to help you but in the end, you will be the one out there on the road/trail and the more prepared you are mentally as well as physically, the more fun and better memories you will have!
 You should be an independent person, capable of reading a map, interpreting directions, and taking charge of your planning.
 Use this tour as an excuse to increase your conditioning, fitness and navigation skills!
 Take the time to read everything we send to you as well as do your own research.
 Preparation is part of the fun in travel – don’t let it go unattended!